All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is TA-65 worth the cost?

 TA-65 is one of the most studied telomerase activators, but results are inconsistent across trials.
 Some users report improved immune markers and modest telomere maintenance.
-At current pricing (often $200-600 per month), we suggest weighing it against the more robustly supported lifestyle interventions first.
+At current pricing (often $200-600 per month), we suggest weighing it against the more strongly supported lifestyle interventions first.

 How often should I test my telomere length?